aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb/enable-different-gridweb-modes/_index.md

 {{% /alert %}}
 ## **View Mode**
-When the GridWeb control is in View mode, users cannot edit or modify grid content, which means that users can only view grid content.
+When the GridWeb control is in View mode, users cannot edit or modify the grid content, which means that users can only view the grid content.
 That's why this mode is called View mode.
-In View mode, a few buttons (**Submit**, **Save** and **Undo**) are hidden and the menu that appears when right-clicking only contains the **Copy** option.
+In View mode, a few buttons (**Submit**, **Save** and **Undo**) are hidden and the menu that appears when right‑clicking only contains the **Copy** option.

 **GridWeb control in View Mode**

 ![todo:image_alt_text](enable-different-gridweb-modes_1.png)

-If developers would like their users to only view data then they can switch to View mode programmatically by setting the GridWeb control's EditMode property to false.
+If developers would like their users to only view data, they can switch to View mode programmatically by setting the GridWeb control's EditMode property to false.

-The below example shows how to enable view mode programmatically
+The below example shows how to enable view mode programmatically.

 {{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-ApplyEditModes.aspx-ApplyViewMode.cs" >}}